-- An inflatable bag (airbag) with a gas generator concealed behind the outboard bolster of the driver and front passenger seatbacks. - The same warning light, electronic control and diagnostic unit as used for the front airbags.

-• Two crash sensors located under the outboard side of the front seats, attached near the floor.
+- An inflatable nylon bag (airbag) with a gas generator concealed behind the outboard bolster of the driver and front passenger seatbacks. - A special seat cover designed to allow airbag deployment. - The same warning light, electronic control and diagnostic unit as used for the front airbags. - Two crash sensors located under the outboard side of the front seats, attached to the floor.